TIBCOSoftware/snappydata/docs/quickstart.md

 scala> :q //Quit the Spark shell
 ```

-Now that we have seen the basic working of SnappyData tables, let's run [benchmark](#Start Benchmark) code to see the performance of SnappyData.
+Now that we have seen the basic working of SnappyData tables, let's run [benchmark](#Start Benchmark) code to see the performance of SnappyData and compare it to Spark's native cache performance.